 Our Arrival in Heda

-Having spent most of the day in the car we wanted to spend some time on the beach and drove the short distance from the house to Heda port for an afternoon on the beach.
+Having spent most of the day in the car driving across the stunning Izu Peninsular, we wanted to spend some time on the beach and drove the short distance from the house to Heda port for an afternoon on Mihama Beach.
 Read about that in my following post….